The Unholy starring Jeffrey Dean Morgan is a lackluster horror film. And I’m being generous.

 Alice, a young Deaf-mute woman, had been cut off from society and raised in a religious household.
 Her uncle, Father Hagan, leads the local church in Banfield, Massachusetts.

 One night, Gerry Fenn, a traveling journalist searching for something better than a half-baked scoop, catches Alice wandering in the dead of night.
-The voiceless, innocent girl, in an ethereal white gown, appears to be pulled towards a decrepit oak tree in the backwoods of Banfield.
+The voiceless, innocent girl in an ethereal white gown, appears to be in a trance.
+She seems pulled towards a decrepit oak tree in the backwoods of Banfield.

 A few hours earlier, Gerry found a creepy doll hidden in the base of the same tree and … well, decided to smash it just because.